caravagnalab/tumourevo/docs/usage.md

 `read.maf` function reads multiple MAF files (e.g. multisample/multipatient cohort), summarizes it in various ways and stores it as an MAF object.
 MAF object contains main maf file, summarized data and any associated sample annotations.
+For visualization it uses `plotmafSummary` function to plot the summary of the maf file, which displays number of variants in each sample and variant types summarized by Variant_Classification.
+Better representation of maf file can be shown as oncoplots using `oncoplot` function.

 ### Subclonal Deconvolution